-Parents are required to advise Administration (Middle and Senior School) when it is known a child will be absent.
+Parents are required to advise Administration (Middle and Senior School) when a child is absent.
 Should an absence be unexpected, such as in the case of sudden illness, parents should phone or email College Administration by 9:00am.
 In the case of an absence, if no notification by phone or letter has been given, the College will contact parents by SMS.